jcailler/jcailler.github.io/index.md

 >
 News:
+* [Les cigognes](https://iecl.univ-lorraine.fr/cigognes/) will begin soon!
+I will give the invited talk on computer science!
 * I will give a talk at the [CHoCoLa meeting](https://chocola.ens-lyon.fr/).
 * [Registrations](https://framaforms.org/journee-lvp-du-13-novembre-2025-1756886583) for the [annual meeting of the LVP working group](https://groupes.renater.fr/wiki/lvp/journee_lvp_novembre2025) of the [GDR GPL](https://gdrgpl.myxwiki.org/xwiki/bin/view/Main/) are now open!
 * I gave a talk at the [WG2 meeting](https://europroofnet.github.io/wg2-symposium/) at the [Final EuroProofNet Symposium](https://europroofnet.github.io/Symposium/).